 From B2C to B2B

 The first project was the launch of a quizzes app in Portuguese, B2C.
 “Sei +”, its name, worked (and works) as a “laboratory of ideas and experiences with users to later apply in companies”.
-This free app, aimed at the end consumer, was thus the ante-camera and test platform for the B2B solution that they are presenting today for companies, and which works on mobile, through an app, and in a web environment.
-Based on the gamification technique – the process of using game mentality and mechanics to solve problems and involve users – the GFoundry software has several modules, one of which is training.
+This free app, aimed at the end consumer, worked like a test platform for the B2B solution that we are presenting today for companies, and which works on mobile, through an app, and in a web environment.
+Based on gamification techniques – the process of using game mentality and mechanics to solve problems and involve users – the GFoundry software has several modules, one of which is training.
 This allows, through the aforementioned technique, that companies carry out training actions and transmit ideas and concepts, sometimes with increased difficulty, through quizzes, with rankings, “battles”, etc. In other words, using mechanisms and mentality associated to games, but transmitting the concepts that, possibly, in a more traditional way would be more difficult to internalise.

 The first company to become a client was CGI – a Canadian multinational.
 For this a Recognition module was developed, something that, in reality, as João Gomes revealed to us, was already planned to be done by GFoundry, but which took a different path from the initial one and was adapted to the reality of the client.
 Here it is important to mention that GFoundry does not create custom software.
 What happens is that, many times, the module is created with the client company and, from there, it can be used by all the other clients.

-According to João Gomes, an important phase in the life of the company is currently being lived.
+According to João Gomes, the company is at an important phase.
 If the first challenge was, within the first six months, to put a version up and running on the market (which was achieved); the second challenge was to gain clients and effectively generate a return.
 This step was achieved last year, as a result of a client portfolio that includes CGI, Santander, Liberty, Sumol + Compal, AKI, among others.

 Now, a new purpose and goal to achieve is globalisation, with a turnover projection that matches that ambition: 450 thousand euros in 2017.